lu7did/Pixino/README.md

 For all of them do yourself a favor and buy a kit, assemble it and enjoy the experience.

-Not to mention other relatively higher scale setups such as the BitX, mcHF or minion SDR transceivers.
+Not to mention other relatively higher scale setups such as the BitX, mcHF or minion SDR transceivers and, of course, all variants of the uSDX/uSDR projects.

 ## DISCLAIMER